Persona 2: Innocent Sin: Reception

+As a character, Tatsuya Suou has been positively received by critics and fans across his two major appearances in the Persona 2 duology.
+Writing for RPGFan, Neal Chandran remarked that "he fits the mute lead role quite well, as he is a private person".
+He further praises his characterization as being distinct from other examples of silent protagonists in the JRPG genre, exclaiming, "...unlike many angsty teens, Tatsuya is surprisingly likeable, pretty sociable, and many of his actions show strength of character".
+In his review of Innocent Sin's remake for PlayStation Portable, IGN's Vince Ingenito commented that Tatsuya's characterization, among the other playable characters, "creates a serious commentary on the average person's willingness to believe anything they see or hear while making teenage ennui manifest in tangibly dangerous ways", while also likening the game's overall narrative and portrayal of its characters, to an episode of the television series Buffy the Vampire Slayer (1997-2003).
+RPGamer.com compared Tatsuya's character and relationship with the ones from Lunar due to their dysfunctional relationships and tragic stories with Tatsuya learning through his tragedy.

 The gameplay was praised by Bartholow, calling the Persona system "Surprisingly simple and well balanced", and admired the game's polish despite its limited use of the PlayStation hardware.
 Ingenito found the gameplay entertaining, saying that it would appeal to fans of the Pokémon series due to its Persona-collecting mechanic.
 Famitsu, reviewing the original, said that the general gameplay was "quite orthodox", but found the battle system stood out from other RPGs and praised the Rumor system's story and gameplay role.
 Chandran found many parts of the gameplay enjoyable despite noting the lack of its sequel's more autonomous Fusion Spells, saying that "had loads of fun playing [Innocent Sin]."
 Welhouse was generally less enthusiastic in his review of the PSP remake, citing the battles as slow and dungeons as boring.

 The original audio was lauded by Bartholow, stating the voice acting "[added] dimension to the already-excellent characterizations", and called the music "almost always appropriate and exciting" with its blending of rock and techno music genres.
 Ingenito was less positive about the voice acting for the remake, but generally praised the music.
 Chandran generally praised the music, although noting that some of the game's looped themes were repetitive.
 He also called the voice acting "generally pretty good", despite finding Tatsuya and Maya's inconsistent.